Serbia hero image

 • Day trip to Bosnia-Herzegovina (Sarajevo, Srebrenica) or Kosovo (Pristina) for dialogue with local NGOs and community leaders.

-• Emphasize empathy and long-term partnerships addressing trauma and peacebuilding.
+• Emphasize empathy, careful listening, and long-term partnerships addressing trauma and peacebuilding.

 Trip Length & Pacing